kmatt10/kmatt10.github.io/_posts/2020-03-03-Just-Launched.md

   date: 2020-03-03
 ---

-Finally got a site hosted on here thanks to [Jekyll](http://jekyllrb.com) and [this great guide](http://jmcglone.com/guides/github-pages/)
+Finally got a site hosted on here thanks to [Jekyll](http://jekyllrb.com) and [this great guide](http://jmcglone.com/guides/github-pages/).
+I can expand on this a bit more later!